Nun-z/Nun-z.github.io/README.md

 ### Step 6: Install the app to your Xbox in retail mode

 **1.**  Turn on your Xbox and open the Edge app.

+**2.**  Navigate to the URL of your website.

+**3.**  Click on the link you created for your app.

+**4.**  The Microsoft Store will launch.
+Select the install button to add your app to your Xbox in retail mode.